GreyMilton/house-of-games-api/README.md

 # Grey's House of Games API

-## What is this repo?
+## What is this?

-This is the repo (repository) of a *portfolio project* by me, Grey Milton.
+This is the git repository (repo) of a *portfolio project* by me, Grey Milton.
 It was created in November 2021 while undertaking a Full-Stack JavaScript Bootcamp with Northcoders.

 The project is an API that mimicks a real world backend service (such as reddit).
 It is constructed in such a way that it could hypothetically be used to provide information for further front end architecture at a later date.
 <br>